AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/user-roles.md

 Creating and deploying modern marketing campaigns requires collaboration among stakeholders with varying responsibilities and skill sets. _User roles_ control stakeholder access to GenStudio for Performance Marketing's many capabilities.
 Your assigned user role determines the tasks that you can perform using this platform.
 An Adobe system administrator assigns you to a role in the GenStudio product profile in the Adobe Admin Console.
 Your welcome email identifies your assigned role.

 >[!NOTE]
 >Before any users are provisioned into these roles, an Adobe system administrator must be designated in the Adobe Admin Console to perform one-time setup tasks.
 This Adobe admin role operates only in the context of the Adobe Admin Console.
 It has no role in the GenStudio for Performance Marketing platform interface.
 An Adobe system administrator who needs system manager entitlements in GenStudio must provision themselves as a GenStudio system manager in the Adobe Admin Console.
-See [GenStudio for Performance Marketing product provisioning](product-provisioning.md).
+See [Provision GenStudio for Performance Marketing](product-provisioning.md).

 ## What are entitlements?